- 1 What is a dragon fruit (Hylocereus undatus)?

 In case of purple dragon fruit pulp, it also has the benefits of anthocyanins or natural pigments with antioxidant and protective effect for capillary fragility.
 Purple pigments are especially beneficial for the health of the eyes.

-* More information about the nutritional value of “Pitayaha fruit”in the listing above.
+* More information about the nutritional value of “Pitahaya fruit”in the listing below.

 Medicinal components of dragon fruit